Flank/flank-dashboard/metrics/cli/docs/03_enablig_firebase_authentication.md

 Cons:

-- too many user actions (enable Firebase auth, enable sign-in providers, find & copy & paste the sign-in client id);
+- complex configuration process for users (enable Firebase auth, enable sign-in providers, find & copy & paste the sign-in client id);
 - not amenable to automation.

 #### Using an API